All About Radiation: Radiation Exposure & Radiation Sickness

 Yes, you heard that right.
 Radiation sickness may also affect the blood system, where the radiation absorbed from exposure can pose health risks, particularly to white blood cells.

 When an individual is presented with around 100 rems, the blood's lymphocyte cell count decreases, leaving the casualty more vulnerable to contamination.
 This is frequently alluded to as mild radiation sickness.
-The early side effects of radiation sickness copy those of flu and may slip by everyone's notice, except if a blood test is done.
+The early side effects of radiation sickness mimic the flu and may slip by everyone's notice, except if a blood test is done.

-According to information from Hiroshima and Nagasaki, side effects might continue for as long as ten (10) years and may likewise have an expanded long-haul risk for leukemia and lymphoma.
+According to information from Hiroshima and Nagasaki, side effects might continue for as long as ten (10) years and may likewise have an extended long-term risk for leukemia and lymphoma.

 Heart

-Extraordinary exposure to radioactive material at 1,000 to 5,000 rems would cause quick harm to little veins and presumably cause cardiovascular disease and abrupt death.
+Extraordinary exposure to radioactive material at 1,000 to 5,000 rems would cause quick harm to small blood vessels and presumably cause cardiovascular disease and sudden death.

 Gastrointestinal Tract